 The criteria for being selected varies as much as the opportunities themselves.
-Artist residencies can take place anywhere on Earth, including places like Antarctica, and at least one such opportunity proposed by SpaceX could take artists off the planet entirely for a trip around the moon in 2023.
+Artist residencies can take place anywhere on Earth, including expeditions to the Arctic Circle, as well as a residency in the Moroccan Sahara.

 Becoming an arts administrator allows you to utilize your artistic ability, business expertise, and fundraising skills.
 Arts administration titles include arts education manager and director of development.
 These professionals work in settings like museums, theaters, galleries, symphony orchestras, and ballet companies.

 Art administrators wear a lot of hats, with job responsibilities including everything from planning events and art education activities to fundraising and overseeing budgets.
 Some of the skills required to be a successful arts administrator are problem solving, good communication, curiosity, and self-motivation.